-ADMINISTERING THE VACCINE (ADULTS): DOSE, ROUTE, SITE, AND NEEDLE SIZE (PAGE 1 OF 2) VACCINE ROUTE INJECTION SITE Key Points Pfizer-BioNTech COVID-19 Vaccine 0.3 mL IM Deltoid Reconstitution required with 1.8 ml of 0.9% sodium chloride diluent (mixing syringe 3-5 ml with 21 gauge 1.5" mixing needle).
+ADMINISTERING THE V ACCINE (ADULT s): Dose , Route, Site, and Needle Size (page 1 of 2) VACCINE DOSE ROUTE INJECTION SITE KEY POINTS Pfizer-BioNTech COVID-19 Vaccine 0.3 mL IM Deltoid Reconstitution required with 1.8 ml of 0.9% sodium chloride diluent (mixing syringe 3-5 ml with 21 gauge 1.5" mixing needle).
 The 1.5", 21 gauge needles included in the ancillary kits are to be used.
-Each reconstituted multi-dose vial contains five (5) separate 0.3 ml vaccine doses.
+Each reconstituted multi-dose vial contains six (6) separate 0.3 ml vaccine doses.
 Reconstituted vaccine must be used within 6 hours.
 After 6 hours, label "DO NOT USE" and store in a place removed from vaccines in use.
 Do not discard these vials and await further guidance.
 Moderna COVID-19 Vaccine 0.5 mL IM Deltoid No reconstitution needed Each multi-dose vial contains ten (10) separate 0.5 ml vaccine doses.
-Once punctured, a vial must be used within 6 hours.
+Refrigerated vaccine must be used within 30 days Vaccine moved from refrigerator storage to a vaccination clinic cannot be placed back in storage Once punctured, a vial must be used within 6 hours.
 Vials not refrigerated must be used within 12 hours.
 After beyond use or expiration, label "DO NOT USE" and store in a place removed from vaccines in use.
 Do not discard these vials and await further guidance.

-ADIVITIVISTERTING THE VACCINE (ADULTS).
-DOSE, NOUTE, SITE, AND NEEDLE SIZE (PAGE 2 OF 2) --
+ADMINISTERING THE VACCINE (ADULTS): DOSE, ROUTE, SITE, AND NEEDLE SIZE (PAGE 2 OF2)